gitlabhq/gitlabhq/doc/workflow/web_editor.md

 ![web editor 1](web_editor/empty_project.png)

-Fill in a file name, some content, a commit message and press the commit button.
+Fill in a file name, some content, a commit message, branch name and press the commit button.
 The file will be saved to the repository.

 ![web editor 2](web_editor/new_file.png)